grpc/grpc.io/content/en/docs/guides/deadlines.md

 Your server might need to call another server to produce a response.
 In these cases where your server also acts as a client you would want to honor the deadline set by the original client.
-Instead of manually calculating how long your server has taken and deducting that from the second request deadline, you can let gRPC handle this for you.
-When making the outgoing request, gRPC is aware of the context of the incoming request and sets the deadline automatically.
+Automatically propagating the deadline from an incoming request to an outgoing is supported by gRPC.
+In some languages you will need to specify this behavior (e.g. C++) and in other it is enabled by default (e.g. Java and Go).
+This lets you avoid the error-prone approach of manually including the deadline to each outgoing RPC.

 ### Language Support